michal-h21/pedf-web/src/en/aktuality/2020-10-13-library_services_updates.md

 from our libraries outside Prague).
 The lending services are available only through prior reservation, borrowing books on request in the library is not possible at the moment.
 You can hand back your borrowed books and documents through Bibliobox only.
-Feel free to write or call us should you have any questions.
-You can also go to our Facebook page ([@knihovnapedfpraha](https://www.facebook.com/knihovnapedfpraha)), where you can send us a message.
+Feel free to write or call us shoud you have any questions.
+You can also go to our facebook page ([@knihovnapedfpraha](https://www.facebook.com/knihovnapedfpraha)), where you can send us a message.
 We are ready to help you from afar!